 - (a) for an individual, \$5 000;

 - (b) for a body corporate, \$20 000.

 - (3) It is a defence to a prosecution for a contravention of subclause (2) if the retailer proves that the retailer used reasonable endeavours to ensure that the electricity marketing agent complied with the Code.

 2.8 Presumption of authority

-A person who carries out any marketing activity in the name of or for the benefit of - is to be taken, unless the contrary is proved, to have been employed or authorised by the retailer or electricity marketing agent to carry out that activity.
+A person who carries out any marketing activity in the name of or for the benefit of-

 - (a) a retailer; or - (b) an electricity marketing agent,